SJY-IT/nand2tetris/README.md

 # Reflection, by doing this project:
 *I learned a lot about computer systems in great depth by experiencing how a simple elementary logic gate turns into a general-purpose computer system.*
 *It gave me a deeper insight on how computers actually work in the lowest level to the highest level.
 Now I truly understand computers more than ever.*
-*It was incredible to understand the whole process of how a simple chip just outputting 0 and 1 becomes to represent a complex computer system.*
+*It was incredible to understand the whole process of how a simple chip that just outputs 0 and 1 becomes to represent a complex computer system.*

 # Project List
 * Project 1: Boolean Logic